 Risk: U.S. savings bonds come with little to no risk, and they may also come with little or no return.

-Bank CDs are always loss-proof, unless you take the money out early.
+Bank CDs are always loss-proof in an FDIC-backed account, unless you take the money out early.

 Why invest: With a CD, the bank promises to pay you a set rate of interest over a specified term if you leave the CD intact until the term ends.

 Some savings accounts pay higher rates of interest than some CDs, but those so-called high-yield accounts may require a large deposit.

 Risk: If you remove funds from a CD early, you’ll usually lose some of the interest you earned.
 Some banks also hit you with a loss of principal as well, so it’s important to read the rules and check rates before you open a CD.